SplitTime/OpenSplitTime/README.md

 ### Pull Requests

 Writing code for something is the fastest way to get feedback.
 It doesn't matter if the code is a work in progress or just a spike of an idea we'd love to see it.
-Our testing is weak we know.
-But it's something we value.
-If adding a new feature please consider adding tests for it. :heart:
+Testing is critical to our long-term success, so code submissions must include tests covering all critical logic. :heart:

 ### Issues